Skip to main content

 Should I add a note to my connection request?

-As we've highlighted earlier, LinkedIn is #1 channel when it comes to finding your candidates.
-If you're not in their accepted network, you won't have access to their personal email, engaging with your candidate won’t be so easy.
+As we've highlighted earlier, LinkedIn is the #1 channel when it comes to finding your candidates.
+If you're not in their accepted network, you won't have access to their personal email, so engaging with your candidate won’t be so easy.

 Missing out on engaging with talent that's a perfect fit for your job description would be quite a setback, right?